-Measuring customer satisfaction is essential for us to monitor our efforts, and to see if we are heading in the right direction and providing successful educational programs and services.
-The commissioners and staff of the COE are dedicated to maintaining quality customer service, and we will continue to focus on providing exceptional customer service in the years ahead.
+Measuring customer satisfaction is essential to monitoring our efforts, seeing if we are headed in the right direction, and providing effective programs and services.
+The Commissioners and staff of the Palm Beach County Commission on Ethics are dedicated to maintaining quality customer service, and we will continue to focus on delivering exceptional customer service in the years ahead.